Political interpretations of The Wonderful Wizard of Oz: Monetary policy

 The thesis achieved considerable popular interest and elaboration by many scholars in history, economics and other fields, but that thesis has been challenged.
 Certainly the 1902 musical version of Oz, written by Baum, was for an adult audience and had numerous explicit references to contemporary politics, though in these references Baum seems just to have been "playing for laughs".
 The 1902 stage adaptation mentioned, by name, President Theodore Roosevelt and other political celebrities.
 For example, the Tin Woodman wonders what he would do if he ran out of oil.
 "You wouldn't be as badly off as John D. Rockefeller", the Scarecrow responds, "He'd lose six thousand dollars a minute if that happened."

-Littlefield's knowledge of the 1890s was thin, and he made numerous errors, but since his article was published, scholars in history, political science, and economics have asserted that the images and characters used by Baum closely resemble political images that were well known in the 1890s.
+Littlefield's knowledge of the 1890s was thin, and he made numerous errors, but since his article was published, scholars in history, political science, and economics have asserted that the images and characters used by Baum closely resemble political images that were well known in the 1890s, some overlapping with his monetary reform tack.
 Quentin Taylor, for example, claimed that many of the events and characters of the book resemble the actual political personalities, events and ideas of the 1890s.
 Dorothy—naïve, young and simple—represents the American people.
 She is Everyman, led astray and seeking the way back home.
 Moreover, following the road of gold leads eventually only to the Emerald City, which Taylor sees as symbolic of a fraudulent world built on greenback paper money, a fiat currency that cannot be redeemed in exchange for precious metals.
 It is ruled by a scheming politician (the Wizard) who uses publicity devices and tricks to fool the people (and even the Good Witches) into believing he is benevolent, wise, and powerful when really he is a selfish, evil humbug.
 He sends Dorothy into severe danger hoping she will rid him of his enemy the Wicked Witch of the West.
 He is powerless and, as he admits to Dorothy, "I'm a very bad Wizard".